golfsap/mini-message-board/README.md

 - View all submitted messages on the home page
 - View individual message details
 - Delete messages by ID
-- Search for messages by username (via query string)
 - Form validation with `express-validator`

 ## 🛠 Tech Stack